habibcilmd-cardiologist/dr-cil/content/en/services/tricuspid-valve/index.md

       answer: "Functional regurgitation may decrease if the underlying cause is treated."
 ---

 Tricuspid valve disease is dysfunction of the valve between the right atrium and right ventricle.
 Tricuspid regurgitation is most common.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating tricuspid valve diseases.

 ## What is Tricuspid Valve Disease?